Nerve Damage Injury Lawyer in Houston

 Physical Therapy

-Rehabilitation through physical therapy can improve strength, flexibility, and coordination, helping individuals regain function.
+Rehabilitation through physical therapy can enhance strength, flexibility, and coordination, enabling individuals to regain their functional abilities.

 Surgery